-Healthcare System Makes Top 100 List for 13 Years in a Row
+Healthcare System Makes List for 14 Years in a Row

 ThedaCare was an early pioneer implementing electronic medical records when it began transferring paper medical records to electronic files in 1999.
 Today, patients benefit from ThedaCare’s digital file system, which gives their health care providers instant access to their medical information, regardless of location.
 In addition to helping inform providers about a patient’s medical history, the system also draws attention to possible medication interactions, allergies and reminds the provider of any tests or immunizations the patient may need.

 The survey was available online from January 15, 2015, through March 15, 2015.
 Detailed results of the survey and study can be found in the July issue of Hospitals & Health Networks publication.
 Highlights of the study’s findings include greater alignment between hospitals and physicians, increased use of mobile apps for patient portals, and more aggressive privacy and security measures to protect and safeguard patient data.
 Hospitals & Health Networks, a leading publication for hospital and system executives, is published by the American Hospital Association (AHA).
 Nearly 5,000 healthcare systems and care providers and 43,000 individual members come together to form the AHA.